Lemon Pudding Cake

 For this recipe, I use canned dark sweet cherries to make a quick cherry coulis.
 It only takes a few minutes to prepare and brings just the right balance to the lemon pudding cake.
 You can serve it with the cake or on the side so people can add as much as they like.

-This cake would go well with almost any berry (raspberry, strawberry, blackberry) coulis.
+This cake would also go well with almost any berry (raspberry, strawberry, blackberry) coulis.

-1. Empty the can of cherries along with the liquid into the bowl of a food processor or a blender.
+STEP 8.
+Empty the can of cherries, including the liquid, into the bowl of a food processor or blender.
 Add the sugar.
 Process or blend until the cherries are a fine puree.
 Strain through a fine sieve, discarding any solids.

 Recipe Tips